 Dr. Louis Hoffman, Licensed Psychologist

-I have been a therapist and psychologist for over 15-years.
-The process of helping people work through their challenges and find meaning in life is something I am deeply value.
+I have been a therapist for over 20-years.
+The process of helping people work through their challenges and find meaning in life is something I deeply value.
 My approach to therapy is rooted in a relational, collaborative approach.
 A significant amount of recent research supports that the relationship between the therapist and client is key to successful therapy.
 I seek to establish an empathetic, trusting relationship, which provides the context for a deeper understanding of oneself and the difficulties being faced.
 There is no magic recipe that works for all people.
 In each new therapy relationship, I work to adapt therapy to their particular needs and desired outcomes.

 I utilize an integrative approach to therapy that draws from a foundation of existential-humanistic therapy.
 The integrative aspects of my approach allow me to work collaboratively with the people who come to see me and adapt therapy for their particular needs and desired outcome.
 The existential-humanistic foundation keeps me rooted in an approach that values a good therapeutic relationship, genuineness, empathy, and a commitment to a deeper understanding of each person’s experience.